denisbab/DemoBlaze-Cypress-JS-Test-Automation/README.md

 After earch "npx cypress run" command an updated report will be created in a folder cypress/reports/html

 Example test report is located in folder: cypress/reports/html/index.html

+### Runs in Github Actions

+I have maintained this framework through GitHub Actions as a component of the CI/CD pipeline.
+The runs for this are located on the Actions tab
+Following each push commit, a run will initiate.